Predicting stellar collision outcomes of main sequence stars

-The algorithm employs feature (meaning parameter) normalisation for the input features $X$, a critical preprocessing step that standardizes each feature to zero mean and unit variance.
+The algorithm employs feature (meaning parameter) normalization for the input features $X$, a critical preprocessing step that standardizes each feature to zero mean and unit variance.
 This transformation addresses several fundamental requirements for machine learning models.
 First, it eliminates scale disparities between features, ensuring that high-magnitude parameters like relative velocity ($v_\infty \sim 10^3$ km/s) do not artificially dominate low-magnitude features such as the dimensionless impact parameter ($b \sim 10^{-1}$) during model training.

-Mathematically, for each feature $x_i$, the normalised version $z_i$ is computed as $z_i = (x_i - \mu_i)/\sigma_i$, where $\mu_i$ and $\sigma_i$ represent the feature's mean and standard deviation, respectively.
-This standardisation improves numerical stability by reducing floating-point rounding errors in matrix operations and accelerates convergence for gradient-based optimization—particularly relevant for the gradient-boosted trees used in our framework—by ensuring uniform step sizes across all parameter directions.
+Mathematically, for each feature $x_i$, the normalized version $z_i$ is computed as $z_i = (x_i - \mu_i)/\sigma_i$, where $\mu_i$ and $\sigma_i$ represent the feature's mean and standard deviation, respectively.
+This standardization improves numerical stability by reducing floating-point rounding errors in matrix operations and accelerates convergence for gradient-based optimization—particularly relevant for the gradient-boosted trees used in our framework—by ensuring uniform step sizes across all parameter directions.

 Furthermore, it enforces feature fairness, forcing the model to weigh each feature based on its intrinsic information content rather than arbitrary measurement units, which is particularly crucial when combining astrophysical parameters with disparate physical dimensions (mass, velocity, angular momentum).
-While tree-based algorithms like Random Forests exhibit some inherent scale invariance due to their recursive partitioning nature, empirical tests confirm that normalisation still improves both predictive performance (typically by $1$–$3\%$ in cross-validation scores) and the interpretability of feature importance measures, as it prevents artificial inflation of importance scores for features with larger native ranges.
-The normalisation implementation also preserves the physical meaning of zero values (e.g., zero impact parameter for head-on collisions) while centering the dynamic range of all features around comparable intervals, a property exploited during model interpretation to distinguish true physical dependencies from numerical artifacts.
+While tree-based algorithms like Random Forests exhibit some inherent scale invariance due to their recursive partitioning nature, empirical tests confirm that normalization still improves both predictive performance (typically by $1$–$3\%$ in cross-validation scores) and the interpretability of feature importance measures, as it prevents artificial inflation of importance scores for features with larger native ranges.
+The normalization implementation also preserves the physical meaning of zero values (e.g., zero impact parameter for head-on collisions) while centering the dynamic range of all features around comparable intervals, a property exploited during model interpretation to distinguish true physical dependencies from numerical artifacts.